prathikshetty2002/Dripy/Hactoberfest.md

 > **Warning**
 > Refrain from sending us spammy pull requests we will outright reject them and you will be blacklisted and disqualified from further contributing to the hacktoberfest.

+## Code of Conduct

+- Don't do any kind of inappropriate actions
+- Always be patient and use formal language
+- Don't spam the maintainers
+- Don't duplicate issues
+- Always checkn if the issues are already existing
+- Don't send PRs if not assigned , it creates ambiguity
+- Write meaningful commits don't use random ones
+- Quality over Quantity !